 What is a movement disorder specialist?
 Why should you see one?

-A movement disorder specialist is a doctor, a neurologist who is trained specifically to treat movement disorders.
+A movement disorder specialist is a neurologist who is trained specifically to treat movement disorders.
 Parkinson’s disease is a movement disorder – a neurological condition that affects movement.
 Movement disorder specialists must complete their residency training in neurology and then complete additional training (a fellowship) in movement disorders.
 These are the most qualified doctors to treat Parkinson’s disease because of their in-depth knowledge of the disease, its symptoms, medications and current research (including clinical trials).

 PDF recommends that each person with Parkinson’s see a movement disorder specialist.
 There may not be a movement disorder specialist in your area.
 In this case you may still be able to receive good care by finding the right general neurologist or even gerontologist, internist or general practitioner - especially if they are willing to consult with a movement specialist as needed.